corbindavenport/superembed.js/README.md

 SuperEmbed.js
 ================
-Live demo now available at [jsfiddle.net/h6x04LuL](https://jsfiddle.net/h6x04LuL/)
+Live demo now available at [jsfiddle.net/raf5mpo2/](https://jsfiddle.net/raf5mpo2/)
 ---
-SuperEmbed.js detects YouTube, Vimeo, Vine, VideoPress, DailyMotion, and more embedded videos on webpages and makes them responsive.
-Essentially, this means they stretch to fill their container while still maintaining the original aspect ratio.
+SuperEmbed.js detects embedded videos from YouTube, Vimeo, Vine, VideoPress, DailyMotion, and more on webpages and makes them responsive.
+Essentially, this means they stretch to fill their container while still maintaining the content's original aspect ratio.

-There's a lot of existing libraries that do this, but I had issues or just didn't like all the ones I tried, so I made my own.
-And this is it.
+I created SuperEmbed to fix all my issues with existing solutions, including (but not limited to) unnecessary reliance on other libraries, bloated code, and poor fallback support.

 **Features**
 * Works without external libraries like JQuery